 Smoke Leaking Out?

-One of the best ways to prevent smoke from leaking out is to add a Nomex High-temp Gasket to your smoke chamber door.
-I used this as well as caulked all the outside of the door joints with Hi-Temp Silicone Sealant in order to stop all tiny cracks.
+One of the best ways to prevent smoke from leaking out is to add a Nomex high-temp gasket to your smoke chamber door.
+I used this as well as caulked all the outside of the door joints with Hi-Temp Silicone Sealant in order to stop all tiny leaks.

-Another cheap add-on is the Cajun Bayou Brass Control Valve, which helps regulate the flow of fuel in the propane tank.
+Another cheap add-on is a Brass Control Valve, which helps regulate the flow of fuel from the propane tank.
 The biggest issue people face is getting the correct temperature but this just takes a bit of trial and error.

 A simple modification many people make is to remove the ventilation tube that’s usually located on the top back of the smoker.
 You can also add an exhaust tube to breathe better.